mikeroyal/Windows-11-Guide/README.md

 [BitLocker Drive Encryption](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview) is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
 BitLocker provides the most protection when used with a Trusted Platform Module (TPM) version 1.2 or later.

-[ARM64EC (“Emulation Compatible”)](https://docs.microsoft.com/en-us/windows/uwp/porting/arm64ec) is a new application binary interface (ABI) for Windows 11 on ARM that runs with native speed and is interoperable with x64 architecture.
-An app, process, or even a module can freely mix and match with ARM64EC and x64 as needed.
-The ARM64EC code in the app will run natively while any x64 code will run using Windows 11 on ARM’s built-in emulation.
-The ARM64EC ABI differs slightly from the current [ARM64 ABI](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-160) in ways that make it binary compatible with x64 code.
-Specifically, the ARM64EC ABI follows x64 software conventions including calling convention, stack usage, and data alignment, making ARM64EC and x64 interoperable.
-Apps built as ARM64EC may contain x64 code but do not have to, since ARM64EC is its own complete, first-class ABI for Windows.

 ## Windows 11 Desktop
 [Back to the Top](https://github.com/mikeroyal/Windows-11-Guide#table-of-contents)